SerArthur343/HTML-CV-PROJECT/README.md

 # HTML-CV-PROJECT
-This is a simple single-page CV project. https://roadmap.sh/projects/single-page-cv
+This is a very simple single-page CV project. https://roadmap.sh/projects/single-page-cv